temporalio/documentation/docs/app-dev-context/activity-parameters.md

 ---
 id: activity-parameters
-title: Activity Parameters - Appplication development context
+title: Activity Parameters - Application development context
 sidebar_label: Activity Parameters
-description: When it comes to your application data, that is – data that is serialized and encoded into a Payload, we recommend that you use a single object as an argument that wraps around the application data passed to Activities.
+description: When it comes to your application data—that is, data that is serialized and encoded into a Payload—we recommend that you use a single object as an argument that wraps the application data passed to Activities.
 tags:
   - guide-context
 ---